Vanaheimr: Theories

 The existence of Nine Worlds receive mention in some Old Norse texts.
 These worlds are nowhere specifically listed in sequence, but are generally assumed to include Vanaheimr.
-Henry Adams Bellows considers the other eight to be Asgard, Álfheimr, Midgard, Jötunheimr, Svartálfaheimr, Niflheim, Múspellsheimr, and possibly Niðavellir.
+Henry Adams Bellows considers the other eight to be Asgard, Álfheimr, Midgard, Jötunheimr, Svartálfaheimr, Niflheim, Múspellsheimr and Helheim.

 Hilda Ellis Davidson comments that exactly where Vanaheimr fall among the Nine Worlds isn't clear, since "the chief gods Freyr and Njord with a number of others, are represented along with the Æsir in Asgard, but it seems probable that it was in the underworld."
 Davidson notes a connection between the Vanir and "the land-spirits who dwelt in mounds and hills and in water [...].

 Rudolf Simek claims that Snorri "unquestionably" invented the name Vanaheimr as a Vanir counterpart to Asgard, but does not mention the Vafþrúðnismál reference.